In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Our lactating testers reported that the most efficient pumps were the Spectra S1 Plus and the Spectra S2 Plus, with the Baby Buddha close behind.
-The least efficient electric pump was the Momcozy S9 with the manual pumps coming in right behind it.
+The least efficient electric pump was the Momcozy S9 with the manual pumps at the bottom.

 Using a Medela Vacuum Gauge, we measured the vacuum or suction pressure produced by each breast pump at its highest level.
 This video shows the Spectra S1 Plus, an efficient pump among the group.